Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Understanding that, you’ll also have a better understanding of how to most effectively deliver your content to that audience.
 You can create the best piece of content and it may never even be seen if you fail to properly distribute.

-Chances are, a great portion of your target audience uses search engines such as Google, Bing, Yahoo, YouTube, etc. Optimizing and increasing your search engine presence can drive direct traffic and sales to your website essentially for free.
+Chances are, a great portion of your target audience uses search engines such as Google, Bing, Yahoo, YouTube, etc. Optimizing and increasing your search engine presence can drive direct traffic and sales to your Shopify store essentially for free.
 It only costs the time to set everything in place.

 Because of that, SEO is a solid strategy for startups who don’t have the big bucks to invest in paid advertising.
 Additionally, roughly 70% of consumers use search engines when looking into products or services.